topkecleon/telegram-bot-bash/doc/3_advanced.md

 ### Interactive Chats
 Interactive chats are short running scripts, reading user input and echo data to the user.

-To create a new interactive chat script copy 'scripts/interactive.sh.clean' to e.g. 'scripts/mynewinteractive.sh', make it executable and then use 'start_proc' function from your bot, it's possible to pass two arguments.
+To create a new interactive chat script copy `scripts/interactive.sh.clean` to e.g. `scripts/mynewinteractive.sh`, make it executable and then use `start_proc` function from your bot, it's possible to pass two arguments.
 You find more examples for interactive scripts in 'examples'

 *usage*: start_proc chat_id script arg1 arg2